Suusardzh/Terraform-projects/session-8-task/README.md

 ### local-exec Provisioner

 The `local-exec` provisioner invokes a `local` executable after a resource is created.
 This invokes a process on the machine running Terraform, not on the resource.
-See the `remote-exec` provisioner to run commands on the resource.

  ```
 resource "aws_instance" "web" {